BEST MOVIES OF WOMEN IN MUSIC

 Director: Sidney J. Furie

 Lady Sings the Blues is a biography of one of the great jazz singers "Billie Holiday".
 Also known as Lady Day, she had a difficult life when she was born female and black in the 1920s.
 She suffered rape, prostitution and had to endure the most extreme racism, at a time when lynchings were commonplace.
 The documentary is based on the biography of the same name, written by Billie Holiday herself with writer William Dufty.
 For this role, Diana Ross was nominated for an Oscar for best actress.

 Name: Yo soy así, Tita de Buenos Aires

 Director: Teresa Constantini

 "Yo soy así", is a film that tells the life of Tita Merello, a great personality of Argentinean tango and cinema.
-She was born, lived and died in Buenos Aires, a city she loved and hated but never wanted to leave.
-An icon never forgotten.
+She was born, lived, and died in Buenos Aires, a city she loved and hated but never wanted to leave.
+An icon has never forgotten.
 Curiosity: the tangos that sound in the film are some of those that Tita Merello popularized as a singer.

 Director: Hugo Prata

 Elis is a biographical film about Brazilian singer Elis Regina, considered one of the best Brazilian singers of all time.
 Of humble origin, she manages to make a name for herself in the Brazilian music scene thanks to her great talent.
 Through her songs, she manages to displace Bossa Nova and modernize the new Brazilian Popular Music.
 A career in search of change, reinventing himself and fighting his own personal fears and demons in the midst of the Brazilian military dictatorship.